-Hydra, pronounced Ýdra (like ee-dra) is part of the Saronic Island group of Greece and one of the best places to visit.
+Hydra, pronounced Ýdra (like ee-dra), is part of the Saronic Islands group of Greece and one of the best places to visit in the country.
 It is separated from the Peloponnese by a narrow strip of water and takes less than one hour via ferry to get to from the mainland.

-It’s a popular Greek Island to visit, especially with Athenians, since it just a short day trip away from Athens.
-Hydra is a scenic island well known for it’s artsy scene, many galleries, whitewashed houses, and for it’s lack of motorized vehicles.
+It’s a popular Greek Island to visit, especially with Athenians, since it is just a short day trip away from Athens.
+Hydra is a scenic island well known for its artsy scene, many galleries, whitewashed houses, and lack of motorized vehicles.

 How to Get to Hydra

 Before we dive into the best things to do in Hydra, let’s discuss transport.
-As far as Greek Islands go, Hydra is actually pretty easy to get to, thanks to it’s quick direct ferries from Athens.
+As far as Greek Islands go, Hydra is pretty easy to get to, thanks to its quick, direct ferries from Athens.
 There are frequent ferries between Piraeus and Hydra that take two hours.
 There are also slower ferries that are a bit cheaper.
 It’s best to check Ferry Hopper to see ferry schedules.

-In the heat of summer these ferries will book up so it’s best to book online beforehand.
+These ferries will book up in the heat of summer, so it’s best to book online beforehand.
 All ferries will drop you off in Hydra Town.
-If you aren’t near Athens yo can also catch a ferry from mainland Greece at the ports of Ermioni and Porto Cheli during the high season.
+If you aren’t near Athens, you can also catch a ferry from mainland Greece at the ports of Ermioni and Porto Cheli during the high season.

 Getting Around Hydra

-As mentioned there are no motorized vehicles or types of transportation on Hydra.
+As mentioned, there are no motorized vehicles or types of transportation on Hydra.
 This means no cars, no mopeds, no quads.
 Getting around the main harbor is easy on foot.
-If you really want to explore the island you’ll have to hire a donkey or boat taxi from Hydra town.
+If you want to explore the island, you’ll have to hire a donkey or boat taxi from Hydra town.